seascape-models/seascape_collaboration/limitations_risks_and_solutions.md

 ## Switching computers before cloud finished sinking

-If you were working in the shared folder and you continue to do so on your other computer, you could overwrite changes (and potentially lose progress).
+If you were working in the "Shared_* folder and you continue to do so on your other computer, you could overwrite changes (and potentially lose progress).
 If working with files tracked by git you could corrupt the repository.

 **Risk Range** = 2B - 4C = Medium to High